chenota/alexdb/media/vc_example.md

 [4, 3, 4]
 ```

 All right!
 Seems like our AlexDB relation is correctly updaing our process' vector clock.
-We can take this even further and write a `SELECT` query that selects messages that come before a certain vector clock value.
+We can take this even further and write a `SELECT` query that selects messages that came before a certain vector clock value.
 Of course, we need a way of knowing if two clocks are causally ordered, so let's implement that first.

 ```
 > CREATE CONST is_causal_before = fun a, b -> (a.0 <= b.0 && a.1 <= b.1 && a.2 <= b.2) && (a.0 < b.0 || a.1 < b.1 || a.2 < b.2)